• Home

 The tour will be followed by a visit to the Serrallés Castle, former estate of the wealthy Serrallés family, which were sugar industry barons and the owners of Don Q rum.
 The history, architecture and lifestyle of the Ponce wealthy families will be emphasized, followed by a rum tasting experience.

-Day 6 ¡Hasta Luego Puerto Rico!
+Day 6 Hasta Luego Puerto Rico¡

 After breakfast, transfer to the airport for your return flight home.
-If you are staying on independently, have a wonderful time.

 Registration, Payments, Cancellations and Refunds